-The most Amazing Fluffy Cornbread Muffins--moist, fluffy and irresistible with a pat of butter, a drizzle of honey, with chili, or in stuffing!
+The most Amazing Fluffy Cornbread Muffins--moist and irresistible with a pat of butter, a drizzle of honey, with chili, or in stuffing!

-Holy guacamole...is there anything better than chili and cornbread?
+Holy guacamole...is there anything better than the best chili and cornbread?
 Ok, maybe white bean chili and cornbread.
 This skillet cornbread is the inspiration for today's recipe, all dolled up with a little honey and cheddar because we're goin' OVER THE TOP this season!

 Turkey Day is around the corner and gets me super duper pumped for cozy eats like these honey cornbread muffins.
 How do you like yours?
 In a pan?
 In a cute little muffin tin?

 However you take it, you can't go wrong with irresistibly moist, flavorful, sweet and salty cornbread muffins.
 I'm freaking obsessed!

 Key ingredients and tips

 Remember not to over-mix the batter for super light and fluffy muffs.

 - Flour: I used all purpose but you can do white whole wheat or a 1:1 gluten-free all purpose flour if you fancy.
 Whole wheat will be a bit more dense.